 A benchmark index tracking the yield of the 10-year U.S. Treasury note.

-AI-generated insights about US 10-Year Treasury Note Yield from various financial sources
+The 6 sources with the most insights about US 10-Year Treasury Note Yield on Kazuha.

 Remained stable following the FOMC meeting, indicating market neutrality on long-term growth and inflation expectations.